dgraph-io/charts/helmfiles/README.md

 The `helmfile` is a useful tool to manage values dynamically across several helm charts.
 Normally, with only with the `helm` tool by itself, you would use static values and install one chart at a time.

-This can be useful to install Dgraph with Lambda function support, as well as other charts, such as monitoring with Prometheus, observability with Jaeger, logging with EKF (ElasticSearch-Fluentd-Kibana) or PLG (Promtial-Loki-Grafana), MinIO for backup storage, and so on.
+This can be useful to install Dgraph with Lambda function support, as well as other charts, such as monitoring with Prometheus, observability with Jaeger, logging with EFK (ElasticSearch-Fluentd-Kibana) or PLG (Promtail-Loki-Grafana), MinIO for backup storage, and so on.

 This directory will have example helmfile scripts that you can adapt for your environments.